This store requires javascript to be enabled for some features to work correctly.

 These three crops are also at the center of culinary traditions and complement one another as well.
 A diet of corn, beans, and squash is complete and balanced.
 Corn provides carbohydrates and the dried beans are rich in protein and have amino acids absent from corn.
 Squash provides different vitamins and minerals than corn and beans.
 These three crops are also important because they can all be dried and used for food year round.
 These traits are less important today, but were important in the past which lead to their significance as the major cultivated foods.

 The tradition of calling these crops the "Three Sisters" originated with the Haudenosaunee, pronounced Ho-deh-no-shaw-nee.
-Also known as the Iroquois, Haudenosaunee occupy the regions around the Great Lake in the Northeastern United States and Canada.
+Also known as Iroquois, Haudenosaunee live in regions around the Great Lake in the Northeastern United States and Canada.
 All three types of seeds are planted together in the same mound in the Haudenasaunee planting method.
 The elevated mound assists with drainage and avoids water logging of the plant roots which is important in this region that receives abundant rainfall in the summer.

 In the Southwest, there are traditions of planting the Sisters together as well as in separate fields.
 In dry farmed areas like Hopi and portions of the Navajo Nation, the Sisters are planted in separate areas of fields with wide plant spacing to maximize limited water.
 In areas with adequate water the Sisters can be planted together in close proximity to get the companion planting benefits in the same cycle.
 Regardless of how they are planted, these three crops are some of the most important for Native American peoples of the Southwest in addition to other crops like tobacco, sunflowers, amaranth, and melons.